Yasin1ar/IoT-DMS-RabbitMQ-NestJs/README.md

 ## Key Features
 - **Real-time Data Processing**: Utilizes **RabbitMQ** to handle and process real-time x-ray signals from IoT devices.
 - **Scalable Data Storage**: Employs **MongoDB** with **Mongoose** for efficient and scalable data storage.
-- **RESTful API**: Offers a well-documented RESTful API for easy integration with external systems.
+- **RESTful API**: Offers a well-documented RESTful API for easy integration with external systems. also **query parameters for filtering supported.**
 - **Swagger Documentation**: Includes interactive API documentation for developers.
 - **IoT Simulator**: Comes with a built-in **IoT Simulator** that generates and sends mock x-ray data for testing and development purposes.